hackbinghamton/DataScienceWorkshop/DataEngineering/nosql-mongodb.md

 }
 ```

-`db` is MongoDB's way of representing the currently selected databse.
+`db` is MongoDB's way of representing the currently selected database.
 Since we can have many databases, the chosen one can be referenced by typing `db` as we see above.
 We'll learn how to select different databases after we set up a database cluster down below!

 `orgs` is the name of the collection we've selected.
 As we discussed earlier, a database can have many collections. `orgs` can be anything as long as there is a collection by that same name!
-So when we type `db.orgs`, we're referring to our currently selected databse and the collection within it that's called  `orgs`.
+So when we type `db.orgs`, we're referring to our currently selected database and the collection within it that's called  `orgs`.

 `find` is a function that we can call on the database.
 There are parameters that can be passed into it, but if we simply want to return every document, we would just call `find()` with no parameters!